ashwanthkumar/notify/README.md

 Latest Project version - `1.0.0-SNAPSHOT` (published on Sonatype Snapshots)

-## Usage
+## Integrations and Usage

-Add the following to your pom.xml
+Add the `notify-core` to your project and choose the required integration.

 ```xml
 <dependency>
     <groupId>in.ashwanthkumar</groupId>